BrianSturgis/cafe_allora/README.md

 ## Description
 This application was built to be a front end website for a restaurant.

+## User Stories
+-display a central home page detailing the title of the business and to serve as a central space to show user they have arrive to site correctly.
+-display the menu for the restaurant.
+-display the hours of operation of the business, its phone number, and any other notices.
+-display a brief bio of the business and its owner.
+-provide a link to the businesses social media platforms.
+-provide functionality for the owner to make changes to the online menu

 ## Known bugs
 none yet in current build state